 A German phase III trial (PREFERE, NCT01717677) is currently enrolling patients to compare prostate cancer-specific survival after radical prostatectomy, external beam RT, brachytherapy, and active surveillance in patients with low- or intermediate-risk prostate cancer .
 The trial is designed to enroll 7600 patients, and results are not anticipated until approximately 2030.

-●Sexual function – In patients managed with radical prostatectomy, some sexual dysfunction was present in approximately 90 percent of patients after two months and was a moderate or major problem in 60 percent.
-Some problems persisted in 60 percent after two years and was a moderate or big problem in 43 percent.
+•Sexual function – In patients managed with radical prostatectomy, some sexual dysfunction was present in approximately 90 percent of patients after two months and was a moderate or major problem in 60 percent.
+Some problems persisted in 60 percent after two years, and it was a moderate or big problem in 43 percent.
 For patients treated with RT (either external beam RT or brachytherapy), approximately 60 percent had some sexual dysfunction at two months, which persisted at two years.

 In the ProtecT trial, patient-reported quality of life parameters were assessed through six years for urinary, sexual, and bowel function, as well as overall well-being .
 These results were consistent with other studies, showing somewhat worse urinary symptoms and sexual function related to surgery, and more bowel symptoms related to RT.
 There were no meaningful differences in overall health-related quality of life, and differences in specific parameters decreased with time.